The first quarter of 2020 has been a historic one for the world and financial markets.

 Returns as of 31 December 2019 after fees

-It’s our fifth straight year of positive returns across all of our investment strategies.
+It’s our sixth straight year of positive returns across all of our investment strategies.
 We’ve achieved these returns while taking roughly half the risk of only owning Australian shares because we’re diversified into global shares, bonds and gold.

 All 5 of the assets we invest in performed well in 2019.
 In addition, the index ETFs we’ve selected for clients performed better than the majority of other funds available, including managed funds and Listed Investment Companies (LICs).